SB-257

 Summary

-Senator Wahab's PARENT Act would establish pregnancy as a qualifying event for health insurance enrollment while prohibiting discrimination against gestational carriers in California's individual health insurance market.
-The legislation requires health plans and insurers to allow individuals to enroll in or change their coverage when they become pregnant, extending these rights to both the pregnant person's dependents and those to whom they are a dependent.
+Senator Wahab's PARENT Act would establish pregnancy as a qualifying event for health insurance enrollment and prohibit discrimination in coverage based on circumstances of conception, including surrogacy arrangements.
+The legislation amends California's Health and Safety Code and Insurance Code to require health plans and insurers to allow individuals to enroll in or modify their coverage when they become pregnant, extending these rights to both the pregnant individual's dependents and those upon whom they are dependent.

 40% progression